AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 wanted to be able to access fixtures, position palettes, fixture attributes and shapes:

-1. Double press the <Keys.HardKey>Open/View</Keys.HardKey> button, or press <Keys.HardKey>Exit</Keys.HardKey> to get to the root menu and then the \[Open Workspace
+1. Double press the <Keys.HardKey>Open/View</Keys.HardKey> button, or press <Keys.HardKey>Exit</Keys.HardKey> to get to the root menu and then the <Keys.SoftKey>Open Workspace
-Window\] menu softkey.
+Window</Keys.SoftKey> menu softkey.

 2. Find the <Keys.ContextKey>Fixtures</Keys.ContextKey> icon on the screen and press it.

-3. If the window is not in the top left quarter, press the \<Size & Position\> button (above the numeric keys) until the window occupies the top left quarter.
+3. If the window is not in the top left quarter, press the <Keys.HardKey>Size & Position</Keys.HardKey> button (above the numeric keys) until the window occupies the top left quarter.
 Or press the <Keys.ContextKey>Cog</Keys.ContextKey> button on the window top bar and press the top left position button in that window.